Queen's granddaughter, Zara Phillips and husband expecting baby

 They met in Australia during England's Rugby World Cup campaign in 2003 and married eight years later in Edinburgh at a ceremony attended by the Queen, Prince Charles, Prince William and other members of the royal family.

 The baby will be the Princess Royal's third grandchild.
-The only daughter and second child of Queen Elizabeth, Anne married Mark Phillips in 1973 but the couple divorced in 1992 after having two children, Zara and Peter.
+The only daughter and second child of the Queen, Anne married Mark Phillips in 1973 but the couple divorced in 1992 after having two children, Zara and Peter.

 Britain is currently awaiting a more imminent royal birth with Prince William's wife Kate Middleton expected to give birth this month to a baby who will become third in line to the throne.